brandonzstride/kocaml-cubing/README.md

 * Coordinates are appropriately calculated and are invertible.
   * Coordinates cannot escape their scope.
   * Arbitrary sequences of moves on coordinates are consistent with the same moves on the "physical" cube representation.
+* Note that since coordinates work, I could choose ignore symmetry coordinates and get a working solver very quickly by memoizing all their behavior and computing pruning tables.

 Untested functionality:
 * Symmetries.